Fact file - 2017 entry

 IELTS 6.0 (no less than 5.5 in any element)

 Students who require extra support to meet the English language requirements for their academic course can attend a presessional course at the Centre for English Language Education (CELE) to prepare for their future studies.
 Students who pass at the required level can progress directly to their academic programme without needing to retake IELTS.
 Please visit the CELE webpages for more information.

 For details please see alternative qualifications page

-Foundation year - a foundation year is available for this course is available for this course
+Foundation year - available for this course

 Flexible admissions policy